The Fremantle Language Development Centre (LDC) School Board works with the school community to achieve the best outcomes for students.

 Meetings are generally open to the public, unless otherwise stated.
 Persons other than board members do not have speaking or voting rights.
 The chair can ask for their input if appropriate.
 All persons present at the meeting must adhere to the Fremantle LDC School Board Code of Conduct.

-Copies of the meeting minutes are available for viewing at the school office or will be emailed by the Executive Officer, Samara Gleed, upon request: Samara.Gleed@education.wa.edu.au
+Copies of all meeting minutes are available for viewing at the school office or can be emailed by the Executive Officer, Penny Newton, upon request: Penelope.Newton@education.wa.edu.au